FDSA Resources

 If you have trouble setting up MFA, especially if the code keeps failing, make sure that the time on your phone and the server are synchronized — a mismatch in time is a common cause of this issue.

-Complete your first login steps
+1.3 Complete your first login

 Once you complete MFA, the system will walk you through a few short setup steps to finish configuring your account.
 Follow the on-screen instructions to finalize your first login and access the administrator dashboard.